 The Primate Safari – pair a gorilla safari in Rwanda with a Chimpanzee trek on this 16-day adventure.

-Gorilla safaris through Bwindi Impenetrable National Park in Uganda ranks among one of the world’s premier wildlife encounters.
-The park, which is designated a World Heritage Site, is located on the rim of the Rift Valley in the southwestern region of Uganda.
+Gorilla safaris through Bwindi Impenetrable National Park in Uganda rank among one of the world’s premier wildlife encounters.
+The park, a UNESCO World Heritage Site, sits on the rim of the Rift Valley in southwestern Uganda.
 It is one of the few places in Africa to have survived and even flourished, through the last Ice Age.
-About 350 mountain gorillas make their home in the mist covered hillsides among a maze of a dense forest of trees and vines.
-Gorilla safaris through the park have long been considered a highlight for most people visiting Uganda.
-The magnificence of these animals is astounding, with adult and baby gorillas alike climbing the trees, sitting on the ground in human-like positions, and snacking on the nearby vegetation and banana trees.
+About 450 mountain gorillas live in the mist-covered hillsides among a maze of dense forest and vines.
+For that reason, gorilla safaris through the park have long been considered a highlight for most people visiting Uganda.
+The magnificence of these animals astounds, with adults and babies climbing trees, sitting in human-like positions, and snacking on the nearby vegetation.

-In addition to its infamous gorillas, Bwindi Impenetrable National Park hosts about 90 mammal species, including 11 primates, 200 species of butterflies, 324 varieties of trees, over 360 species of birds, and rare mammals such as the forest elephant.
+In addition to its gorillas, Bwindi Impenetrable National Park hosts about 90 mammal species, including 11 primates.
+There are also 200 butterfly species, 324 varieties of trees, over 360 bird species, and rare mammals like forest elephants.

 Suggested Itineraries: Uganda Gorilla Safari – a 10-night journey trekking to see gorillas in the Bwindi Impenetrable National Park, chimpanzees in Kibale National Park, and boating in the Queen Elizabeth National Park.

-Uganda Primate Safari – a 15-day luxury safari through Uganda’s major national parks trekking gorillas and chimpanzees, aboard river and lakes cruises, and on safari drives.
+Uganda Primate Safari – a 15-day luxury safari through Uganda’s major national parks trekking gorillas and chimpanzees, aboard river and lake cruises, and on safari drives.

 The Republic of Congo is a relatively undiscovered corner of Africa.
 But the remote jungles of Odzala-Kokoua National Park are home to one of the world’s highest populations of Western Lowland Gorillas, making the Congo not only one of our top places to travel in 2018 but also one of the best places to travel for gorilla safaris.